Health

 While you understandably want to be there for your parent, partner, sibling, or friend, if you don’t take the time to look after yourself, you won’t be able to offer them a good level of care.

-There are several self-care techniques and activities that you can try which will help safeguard your physical and mental health, including:
+There are several self-care techniques and activities that you can try that will help safeguard your physical and mental health, including:

 Meditation